 They’re interesting, perhaps shocking, and, most importantly, compelling and if it leaves you thinking “what can we do as a business to help?’’ then please read on.

 1. The production of one computer and monitor uses 530 pounds of fossil fuels.

 When electronic devices reach the end of their lives, their impact is usually apparent.
 People realise that they end up in landfills and release toxins that harm the environment and humans.

 What may not be as apparent is the impact of electronic devices before they ever leave the manufacturing plant.

 For instance, consider what it takes to make one computer and monitor.
 Manufacturers will generally use 1.5 tons of water and 48 pounds of chemicals in the production process, not to mention 530 pounds of fossil fuels.
 That’s a lot of resources to set up one worker’s cubicle!

 Knowing how many raw materials go into the production of electronic devices emphasizes the need to properly recycle.
-If businesses don’t learn how to recycle PC computers, they’ll be furthering their environmental impact long after they leave the office.
+Corporate mobile recycling is often overlooked and businesses need to learn more in doing so they’ll be furthering their environmental impact long after they leave the office.